Chrinkus/Tub-O-Script/README.md

 # Tub-O-Script
-Default repository for code work.
+UPDATE: April 19th 2017 - This repo will not be contributed anymore.
+It represents some of the first two years of my programming pursuits, a time during which I was intermittently active in improving my skills.
+Going forward, I will create a new repository to log my year three explorations.

+Old README content:

 This repository will be used as a hub for developing my programming skills.
 I will work towards transcribing my personal notes and migrating my various code exercises here.

-###Currently this consists of work from:
+### Currently this consists of work from:

 Eloquent JavaScript by Marijn Haverbeke http://eloquentjavascript.net/
 * With definitions from the [Mozilla Developer Network JavaScript reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference)